Fox 2 anchor Vic Faust fired from TV station after tirade

 He also called her “fat,” “stupid” and “nasty,” and at one point said, “Your kids have a (expletive) terrible mom.
 I feel sorry for them.”

-Faust has been a main news anchor for more than seven years at KTVI (Channel 2), the local Fox affiliate.
-He co-hosts the 5 p.m. and 9 p.m. weekday shifts with Mandy Murphey.
+Faust had been a main news anchor for more than seven years at KTVI (Channel 2), the local Fox affiliate.
+Most recently, he had been co-hosting the 5 p.m. and 9 p.m. weekday shifts with Mandy Murphey.

-Faust was not on the air Monday or Tuesday, and the radio show appears to have been put on hold.
+After the outburst was reported Monday by the Post-Dispatch, Faust did not return to the air, and the radio show appears to have been put on hold.

-Krueger and news director Audrey Prywitch previously did not respond to numerous voicemail messages left Monday and Tuesday.

 The outburst, which occurred off-air, was digitally recorded and sent anonymously to the Post-Dispatch tip line.